ember-learn/guides-source/guides/release/tutorial/06-interactive-components.md

 The expression version of `{{if}}` takes two arguments.
 The first argument is the _condition_.
 The second argument is the expression that should be evaluated if the condition is true.

-Optionally, `{{if}}` can also take a third argument for what the expression should evaluate into if the condition is false.
-This means we could also rewrite the button label like so:
+Optionally, `{{if}}` can take a third argument for what the expression should evaluate into if the condition is false.
+This means we could rewrite the button label like so:

 ```handlebars { data-filename="app/components/rental/image.hbs" data-diff="-3,-4,-5,-6,-7,+8" }
 <button type="button" class="image {{if this.isLarge "large"}}" {{on "click" this.toggleSize}}>

-Commit: Merge ember-learn/super-rentals-tutorial#41
-More content

----